duckietown-ethz/proj-lfivop-ml/googlecoral-duckiebot/README.md

 ```
 Building the image for the first time can take up to 30 minutes.

-### 3. Make sure you have plugged in Google Coral Edge TPU USB Accelerator to Duckiebot, then run docker image with the following options
+### 3. Make sure you have plugged in Google Coral USB Accelerator to Duckiebot, then run docker image with the following options

 ```bash
 docker -H [ROBOT_NAME].local run -it --rm --net=host -v /dev/bus/usb:/dev/bus/usb -e model_name=MODEL_NAME --privileged duckietown/googlecoral-duckiebot:v1-arm32v7